FAIRplus/the-fair-cookbook/content/recipes/interoperability/selecting-ontologies.md

 1. Restrictions of allowed values for a given field should ideally be limited to a single ontology and better yet, to a single branch of a chosen ontology.
 This will vastly improve the semantic queryability as well as the consistency and interoperability of the data.

+1. Many ontologies and vocabularies reuse concepts from other ontologies, in line with best practice in ontology design, to limit duplication of efforts and proliferation of parallel synonymous concepts.
+Care should however be taken to use concepts in the most appropriate environment.
+This is usually their original source unless they are used as part of a larger set of terms.
+As an example, the Experimental Factor Ontology (EFO) reuses concepts from a range of ontologies, including species from the NCBI taxonomy, assays from OBI, and diseases and phenotypes from MONDO and HPO.
+If annotating a dataset or resource which covers all of these concepts, it therefore makes sense to use EFO as the primary annotation source.
+However, if only annotations for species are required, the NCBI taxonomy should be used directly to ensure completeness, since not all species in NCBItaxon will have been imported into EFO.

 ### Selection Criteria

-A set of widely accepted criteria for selecting terminologies (or other reporting standards) do not exists.
-However, the initial work by the Clinical and Translational Science Awards’ (CTSA) Omics Data Standards Working Group and BioSharing ([http://jamia.bmj.com/content/early/2013/10/03/amiajnl-2013-002066.long](http://jamia.bmj.com/content/early/2013/10/03/amiajnl-2013-002066.long)) has been used as starting point top define the eTRIKS criteria for excluding and/or including a terminology resource.
+A set of widely accepted criteria for selecting terminologies (or other reporting standards) does not exist.
+There are however a number of excellent publications such as ["A sea of standards for omics data: sink or swim?"](https://doi.org/10.1136/amiajnl-2013-002066) and ["Ten Simple Rules for Selection a Bio-ontology"](https://doi.org/10.1371/journal.pcbi.1004743) providing some guidance on the subject.
+Below are a set of suggested criteria for evaluating the suitability of a terminology resource.

 *   **Exclusion criteria**:
     * 🔸 absent licence or terms of use (_indicator of usability_)
     * 🔸 restrictive licences or terms of use with restrictions on redistribution and reuse
     * 🔸 absence of term definitions
     * 🔸 absence of sufficient class metadata (_indicator of quality_)
     * 🔸 absence of sustainability indicators (_absence of funding records_)

 *   **Inclusion criteria**:
     * 🔰  scope and coverage meets the requirements of the concept identified